Why Mendeley + Thetapad?

 Before submitting a paper:

-- Check all citations resolve
+- Compile and check all citations resolve (no

-- Verify formatting matches journal style
+[?]markers) - Verify formatting matches journal style requirements

-- Remove unused references
+- Remove unused references with

 3. Backup Your Library